Despite the odds being stacked against them, FC Bayern may still hold the "biggest advantage" heading into the second leg against PSG | Goal.com US

 Marquinhos has started just once in PSG's last ten Ligue 1 matches.

-For instance, Ukrainian centre-back Ilya Zabarnyi, PSG's second-most used player in Ligue 1, has not featured for a single second in the 2026 Champions League campaign, while captain and defensive anchor Marquinhos has made only one league start in his last ten matches.
+For instance, Ukrainian centre-back Ilya Zabarnyi has logged the second-most league minutes for the club yet has not played a single Champions League match in the 2026 calendar year.
+Captain and defensive anchor Marquinhos, meanwhile, has started only once in PSG's last ten Ligue 1 outings.

 In the Champions League, however, the Parisian regulars around Marquinhos have largely completed the full 90 minutes.
 Willian Pacho (the only player to feature every second), Vitinha, Warren Zaire-Emery and Nuno Mendes form the quartet with the most minutes in the competition.
-The first Munich player on that list is Aleksandar Pavlovic, down in 17th place.
+Munich's Aleksandar Pavlovic occupies 17th place on that list.

 - Getty Images Sport

-The spectacle in Paris leaves Arsenal manager Mikel Arteta only partly impressed.
+The spectacle in Paris: Arsenal manager Mikel Arteta is only partially impressed

 The winner of the tie between Bayern Munich and PSG will face either Arsenal or Atlético Madrid in the final.
-Arsenal manager Mikel Arteta lavished praise on the spectacular first leg in Paris, but he believes the contest only reached that level because both German and French clubs avoid the relentless pressure of English football.
+Arsenal manager Mikel Arteta lavished praise on the spectacular first leg in Paris, but he also noted that both Bayern and PSG avoid the intense pressures faced by English clubs.

 "When I look at the number of minutes played and the freshness of these players, it doesn't surprise me," Arteta said.
 "The difference between the leagues and the way the game is played there is like night and day.
 We're comparing two completely different worlds here."

-England's schedule does include an extra cup competition and a two-team larger top division, meaning Arsenal have played seven more matches than Bayern or PSG this season.
-Yet, when compared solely with Munich, the workload gap is not as vast as Arteta implies.
+England's schedule does include an extra competition, the League Cup, and the Premier League has two more clubs than the Bundesliga or Ligue 1, meaning Arsenal have played seven additional matches this season compared to Bayern or PSG.
+Yet, when measured against Bayern, the gap in workload is not as vast as Arteta suggests.

 While five Gunners have clocked more minutes than Munich's ever-present Diaz, the numbers converge quickly after that.
 Take Stanisic, Bayern's tenth-most used player (2,861 minutes); he has played noticeably more than Arsenal's tenth man, Leandro Trossard (2,577).
 Diaz, Kane and Olise have all logged more minutes than Viktor Gyökeres, Arsenal's most-used forward.